- We have built more than 100 beautiful, custom, lane homes – more than any other laneway housing builder.

 Our company values guide our operations each and every day.

-Our employees make the difference in how well we perform as a company and how well we deliver on clients’ expectations.
+Our employees make the difference in how well we perform as a company and how well we deliver on our clients’ expectations.
 We want our employees to be proud of being a part of Smallworks and share in the success of our company.

 Suppliers who buy into our approach